 This just in: you no longer have to wear your heart on your sleeve.
-In fact, we recommend carrying it around in your hands, literally!
-These simple knit mitts get a bit of V-Day love with stitched embellishments.
-(Or any embellishments you want, really.)
+In fact, we recommend carrying it around in your hands.
+These simple knit mitts get a bit of Valentine's Day love with super-cute stitched embellishments.

 Designed by Sunne Meyer

 - 1 hank Cloudborn Highland Superwash Worsted Yarn